typemytype/shapeToolRoboFontExtension/ShapeTool.roboFontExt/html/index.md

 Download and double-click the `.roboFontExt` file to install manually, or get it via [Mechanic2](http://robofontmechanic.com/).

-When installed, ShapeTool becomes available from the Glyph Editor’s toolbar.
+When installed, ShapeTool becomes available from the Glyph Editor’s toolbar:

 ![](ShapeTool_toolbar.png)